ropensci/roweb3/content/blog/2022-05-20-ropensci-news-digest-may-2022/index.md

 ### Renaming the default branch

 If you've been considering renaming the default branch from master (oppressive language) to main, do not miss the Tidyverse blog post Jenny Bryan wrote in October 2021 ["Renaming the default branch"](https://www.tidyverse.org/blog/2021/10/renaming-default-branch/), especially as it features useful usethis functions!

-### Code hints: why, how?

-Sometimes your code can infer what the next user step should be, or what the next *possible* user *steps* could be.
-How to make it easy for the user to run these hints?

-Here's some inspiration:

--   You could use [`usethis::ui_todo()`](https://usethis.r-lib.org/reference/ui.html) paired with [`usethis::ui_code()`](https://usethis.r-lib.org/reference/ui.html), as done in usethis itself.

--   If your code is run in RStudio, you could use [`rstudioapi::sendToConsole()`](https://rdrr.io/pkg/rstudioapi/man/sendToConsole.html).
-[Example](https://github.com/cynkra/fledge/blob/520b9b2e36da7bc58136378407f1f4454bfbeadf/R/finalize-version.R#L63-L80=).

--   Also in RStudio (RStudio daily at the time of writing), with the latest version of cli, you could use `cli::style_hyperlink(<code-hint>, paste0("rstudio:run:testthat::", <code-hint>))` that creates a link in messages returned by your function in the console.
-The user will be able to click on the link to execute the code!
-[Example](https://github.com/r-lib/testthat/blob/0f24eae7bd2cd7d0fbe5a5492636731d66d0dd26/R/snapshot.R#L408-L415=)

 ## Last words